patrickpissurno/flopperson/README.md

 ## Examples
 - Play Imperial March: `flopperson --direction-pin 17 --step-pin 18 --demo`
 - Play C major scale: `flopperson --direction-pin 17 --step-pin 18`
-- Play a MIDI file: `flopperson --direction-pin 17 --step-pin 18 skyrim.mid`
+- Play a MIDI file: `flopperson --d 17 -s 18 skyrim.mid`

 ## Acknowledgement
 Some of this code was based on the awesome work of other people, like: